-The Finest DI on the Market • Superb Valve Tone
+(Almost certainly) the Finest DI on the Market Superb Valve Character

 The number of A-Designs REDDIs in use on stages and in studios all over the world, is nothing short of staggering.
 Quite simply, there just is no better sounding way to convert an instrument or line level signal to XLR.
 Designed with the help of world class studio engineers and bass players, REDDI has been widely adopted by engineers and bassists all over the world as the best-sounding DI solution on the market today.